AnikAdhikari7/WeTube/README.md

     npm start
     ```

+## 🐳 Docker Usage

+You can also run this application as a Docker container:

+1. Pull the Docker image from Docker Hub:

+    ```bash
+    docker pull anikadhikari/wetube:latest

+    ```

+2. Run the Docker container:
+    ```bash
+    docker run --rm -d -p 8080:8080 --env-file ./.env --name <wetube-docker-container> anikadhikari/wetube:latest
+    ```
+    Replace `<wetube-docker-container>` with your desired container name. <br/>
+    Replace `8080` with your desired port number.

+-   To to know more about the docker image, visit the [Docker Hub](https://hub.docker.com/r/anikadhikari/wetube).

 ## 📚 API Documentation

 We have a Postman collection that you can use to explore the API.
 Follow these steps to import it into Postman: